ibm-cloud-docs/vpc/bare_metal_server_profile_s390x.md

 | mz2d-metal-16x512 | 8 | 16 | 512 | 100 GB FCP boot storage on IBM FlashSystem 9200 <br><br>4096 GB FCP Data storage | 10 | 2 |
 {: caption="Table 2.
 LinuxONE Bare Metal servers profile" caption-side="bottom"}

-**Note:** Each CPU core of the LinuxONE Bare Metal server has 2 Simultaneous Multithreading (SMT) threads for increasing the efficiency of CPUs to deliver more throughput per processor core.
+The s390x architecture based Bare Metal profiles can be used to provision LinuxONE Bare Metal server instances.
+These profiles are available in the US East (Washington DC) region.
-{: note}
+{: preview}

 ## Understanding the naming rule of the profiles
 {: #profile-naming-rule}